-As per the media release issued March 16, 2020 Using an abundance of caution to ensure that staff are able to continue to deliver services and to protect the public in the wake of COVID-19, ALL County Office Buildings are closed to the public March 16 to April 5, 2020.
-Additionally, All County Council and Committee meetings scheduled during this time are CANCELLED.
-This includes postponement of our March 19th and April 2nd meetings.
+As per the media release issued March 16, 2020 Using an abundance of caution to ensure that staff are able to continue to deliver services and to protect the public in the wake of COVID-19, ALL County Office Buildings are closed to the public until further notice.

 Chief Administrative Officer (CAO)

 - Darlene Batte, Deputy Clerk/Executive Assistant to CAO - email@example.com

 - Matt Meade, Corporate Strategic Initiatives Specialist - MMeade@brucecounty.on.ca

 Do You Need Support During COVID-19?
 Click here to see Bruce County Human Services COVID-19 Response.

 Although our offices are closed to the public, we continue to provide services to all clients via phone, fax and email.
 Please call your nearest Bruce County office at the numbers below for any inquires or for more information.

 - Wiarton: 519-534-1286

 Go to the Income and Employment Services page for more information